MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: The new class of s

 \subsection{A representative framework: \model}

 \looseness=-1 We introduce \model (\acro), a novel representative framework of the MSM-Emu class.
 First, we describe concrete MSM instantiations defined over MD trajectories.

 \looseness=-1 \xhdr{Constructing MSMs} Specific versions of \acro are instantiated by first building an MSM.
-To this aim, we use standards tools \citep{scherer2015pyemma, hoffmann2021deeptime}.
+To this aim, we use standard tools \citep{scherer2015pyemma, hoffmann2021deeptime}.
 The states $\{ S_i \}$ are defined in a lower-dimensional space of collective variables.
 A common approach for dimensionality reduction is {\em Time-lagged Independent Component Analysis} (\textsc{TICA}) \citep{perez2013identification, wu2017variational}, which identifies directions $\mathbf{w}_j$ that maximize the autocorrelation of $\mathbf{w}_j^\top x(\MD)$ at lag time $\tau$.
 Alternatively, clustering can be applied directly to observables such as radius of gyration and fraction of secondary structures (Figure \ref{Fig: MSM_protein}).
 Given states, the Markov chain transition matrix $\mathsf{T}$ is estimated at a lag time $\tau$.

 Two key observations are worth emphasizing.
-First, the MSM construction is performed {\bf once per dataset} and remains {\em fixed} across all training trajectories, ensuring minimal computational overhead.
+First, MSM construction is carried out once as an offline pre-processing step: for each dataset we fix the MSM hyperparameters and then build a separate MSM for every training domain from its MD trajectories.
+These per-domain state spaces and transition matrices remain fixed throughout training, ensuring minimal computational overhead.
 Second, since \acro learns to interpolate between MSM states beyond the transitions directly observed in MD, we can afford to select a larger $\tau$ than MD-Emus without sacrificing the data availability.
+The lag time still sets the coarse-grained timescale of the underlying Markov chain, but the number and diversity of effective training transitions is no longer tied to how often frames are saved in the MD trajectories: any pair of frames assigned to successive MSM states can be used to define a training pair.

 We emphasize that MSMs are defined as pre-processing of training data; importantly, {\bf no MSM information is provided during inference}.
 Additional details on how we construct MSMs are reported in Appendix~\ref{appendix: sec: Experimental Details}.

 \looseness=-1 \xhdr{Representation} To generate protein conformations, \acro adopts the same SE(3) representation as \citep{jumper2021highly, jing24generative}.
 Each residue $\ell$ of frame $x(t)$ is represented as